ansible/ansible/docsite/rst/intro_configuration.rst

 		force_handlers = True

 The default is False, meaning that handlers will not run if a failure has occurred on a host.
 This can also be set per play or on the command line.
-See :doc:`_handlers_and_failure` for more details.
+See :ref:`handlers_and_failure` for more details.

 .. _forks: